Cormac McCarthy keeps moviegoers guessing in 'The Counselor'

-LOS ANGELES (Reuters) - When Michael Fassbender faced the challenge of interpreting the lead role in Cormac McCarthy’s first original screenplay, he wasn’t about to quiz the renowned American novelist about the gaps in the script for the crime drama “The Counselor.”
+LOS ANGELES, Oct 23 (Reuters) - When Michael Fassbender faced the challenge of interpreting the lead role in Cormac McCarthy’s first original screenplay, he wasn’t about to quiz the renowned American novelist about the gaps in the script for the crime drama “The Counselor.”

 The Irish-German actor figured the 80-year-old McCarthy “wasn’t that type of guy.”
 And besides, Fassbender had accepted of the enigmatic counselor from British director Ridley Scott precisely after being drawn in by a script he called “mysterious, original.”